 The Science to See™

-For over three decades, Neuro Kinetics (NKI) has supplied comprehensive neuro-functional diagnostic and assessment tools to neurologists, audiologists, scientists, researchers, ENT’s, neurotologists and neuro-ophthalmologists around the globe.
-Bottom line — No company has been more integral to the development of:
+For over three decades, Neuro Kinetics,Inc. (NKI), has supplied comprehensive neuro-functional diagnostic and assessment tools to neurologists, audiologists, physical therapists and chiropractors, researchers, ENT’s, neurotologists and neuro-ophthalmologists around the globe.
+Bottom line — No company has been more integral to the development of clinical eye tracking:

 - Non-invasive oculomotor and vestibular science; and